Appinventiv Call Button

 [Also Read: How machine learning helps in financial fraud detection]

 There’s no denying that developing a product is a complex process that requires control and careful management.
-Integrating data analytics can ensure the product’s high-quality performance according to the customer’s requirement.
+Integrating data analytics can ensure the product’s high-quality performance according to the customer’s requirements.

 Data analytics for telecom helps in the data-driven product development process, internal feedback, and marketing intelligence.

-The real-time data from multiple sources can be used to improve the products offered by telecom.
-They can also analyze customer usage to develop new and innovative products that will serve users’ needs and save money.
+Real-time data from multiple sources can be used to improve the products offered by telecom companies.
+They can also analyze customer usage to develop new, innovative products that meet users’ needs and save money.

 One of the perfect examples of such an innovative feature offered by telecom is the ability to use their Wi-Fi service from anywhere.
-The customer only needs to log in, and they can use the Wi-Fi whether they are at home, in a restaurant, a coffee shop, or at the airport.
+The customer only needs to log in and can use Wi-Fi whether they are at home, in a restaurant, a coffee shop, or at the airport.

-Using data analytics telcos can identify patterns of system behavior that precede the occurrence of failures and determine the causes of such failures.
+Using data analytics, telcos can identify patterns in system behavior that precede failures and determine their causes.

-Early diagnosis helps operators to plan preventive maintenance, replace and repair equipment.
+Early diagnosis helps operators plan preventive maintenance, repair, and equipment replacement.

-Predictive analytics based on big data can also help the operators to analyze the intentions of their customers by taking information from their social networks.
+Predictive analytics based on big data can also help operators analyze customers’ intentions by leveraging information from their social networks.
 Big data also allows telecom providers to find influencers among their customers.

-The recommendation engine is a set of smart algorithms that indicates the customer’s behavior.
-On the basis of that behavior, it predicts the future needs of customers.
-Recommendation engines make use of both collaborative filtering and content-based filtering approaches.
+The recommendation engine is a set of smart algorithms that analyze customer behavior.
+Based on that behavior, it predicts customers’ future needs.
+Recommendation engines use both collaborative filtering and content-based filtering.

-Content-based filtering uses the attributes that show the relationship between the customer profile and the product or service a customer chooses.
+Content-based filtering uses attributes that indicate the relationship between a customer’s profile and the product or service a customer chooses.
 Collaborative filtering, on the other hand, relies on the analysis of data according to the user’s preferences and behavior.

 Big data is a fuel that can and will drive the entire telecom industry towards better customer service and higher revenue.
 A few big telecom companies have already started leveraging big data analytics to improve their quality of service and get better insights into consumer behavior.